-The risk management table cannot be sorted by the user.
-Sorting is done automatically.
+The risk management table is sorted automatically by default.
 The sorting algorithm starts from the “Hazard” column, which it sorts alphabetically.
 Next, each hazard value is sorted alphabetically based on the “Hazardous Situation”.
 Thereafter, each “Hazardous Situation” is sorted by the “Harm” and so on.
 In this way, it provides an easy to read structure for the risk management table.
-Identical content in subsequent rows is displayed in light gray, indicating grouped items.
+Identical content in subsequent rows is displayed in light grey, indicating grouped items.
 This approach hides repetitive information and emphasizes the unique information.
 In order to limit the number of rows in the table, you can always use filtering.

 Each market sector has its own rules and best practices for risk management.
 The SoftComply Risk Manager Plus is based on the ISO 14971 – risk management for Medical Devices.

 Regardless of the sector you are in, the approach described in ISO 14971 can be applied to any safety critical domain.
 In addition, the SoftComply Risk Manager provides many customization features to enable the user to modify the risk management table to other safety critical domains and risk assessment approaches.

 Typically there are two approaches to risk management: “bottom-up” and “top-down”, generally referred to as “xFMEA”/”xFMECA” and “Hazard Analysis”, respectively.
 They are intended to be complementary, not exclusive.